 Simply put, macronutrients are the big, main nutrients that are crucial for keeping your body healthy and moving.
 These nutrients give you energy in calories, which are essential in supporting basic bodily functions.

 The three nutrients are proteins, carbohydrates, and fats.
-This means that it doesn’t matter what your dietary plan is; you’re always getting at least one macronutrient.
+This means that it doesn’t matter what your dietary plan is; you will always need to create a balance between all three nutrients.
 You wouldn’t be able to survive if you weren’t.
-Apart from supporting your essential bodily functions, macros also play a role in weight loss and muscle gain.
+Apart from supporting your essential bodily functions and providing your body with energy, macros also play a role in weight loss and muscle gain.

 Next, let’s look at each macronutrient in detail and the role they play in your fitness goals.

-Proteins are arguably the best macros for muscle gain and weight loss.
+Proteins are arguably one of the most useful macros for muscle gain and weight loss.
 They have long been a popular choice for bodybuilders and dieters looking to gain muscle and for good reasons too.
 Proteins are the building blocks of muscles and organs.